Kailash Love: Transformative Steps Around the Sacred Mountain

 This was the hardest day: 22 km of rocky, icy trail and a climb to Dolma La Pass, the highest point of the kora at 5590 meters.
 The air grew thinner, the cold stung deep, and the slopes stretched my limits.

 When I reached the summit, I saw thousands of colorful prayer flags, dancing in the wind.
-I sensed the answering of the wishes and vows in each of these flags.
+I sensed the answering of the wishes and vows found in each of these flags.
 Later on, I glimpsed Gauri Kund, the Lake of Compassion symbolizing protection and purity, shining like a pearl of the earth.

 Completion's Celebration